James Niven

 James Niven (12 August 1851 – 30 September 1925) was a Scottish physician, perhaps best known for his work during the Spanish Flu outbreak in 1918 as Manchester's Medical Officer of Health.
 He held that position for 28 years (1894–1922), until he retired.
 He had previously been Oldham's Medical Officer of Health.
 He lectured in Public Health in Manchester.
-He committed suicide in 1925.
+He died by suicide in 1925.

 Background

 A son of Charles Niven, James was born in Peterhead on 12 August 1851.
 He graduated with a Scottish MA from the University of Aberdeen and from 1870 studied at Queens' College, Cambridge, gaining his BA in 1874 as 8th Wrangler in the Mathematical Tripos and becoming a fellow at Queens'.
 His intention was to study engineering but he switched to the study of medicine after gaining his Cambridge MA in 1877.

 Niven trained in medicine at St Thomas' Hospital in London.
 He qualified in 1880, as MB, and worked first for the Metropolitan Asylums Board, being appointed an Assistant Medical Officer at the Deptford fever and smallpox hospital.
 It was not long before he left that post to take up a private practice in Manchester.